 WHAT IS TRADITIONAL COSTA RICAN FOOD?

-Despite being a small country, Costa Rican food culture combines the diversity and richness of influences that have come together over thousands of years.
+Despite being a small country, the foods in Costa Rica combine the diversity and richness of influences that have come together over thousands of years.

 As a volcanic country, you might feel a few small earthquakes during your visit to Costa Rica, but you’ll also find an amazing variety of fresh and delicious fruits and vegetables, most of which are available year-round.
-Some of the most popular Costa Rican produce include tomatoes, plantains, potatoes, cassava, mangoes, pineapples, and several types of squash.
+Some of Costa Rica’s most popular produce include tomatoes, plantains, potatoes, cassava, mangoes, pineapples, and several types of squash.

 Thanks to all these influences, you’ll be able to find very different kinds of dishes in Costa Rica.
 You’ll find corn products like tortillas, vegetable stews, and rice mixed with chicken, meat, or beans.
 It’s a pattern that’s common to many Latin American cuisines.

-There are plenty of dishes to try in this tropical country.
-Some flavors may vary depending on the places you visit, so each of them holds special value to the people in each city or town you visit.
+There are plenty of dishes to try in Costa Rica.
+Some flavors may vary depending on the places you visit, so each of them holds special value to the Costa Rican people in each city or town you visit.
 It’s not a spicy or piquant cuisine and is easily enjoyable for any palate.

-And remember, Costa Rican food works amazingly well as an ice breaker.
-During your stay, I strongly encourage you to eat at “sodas”, which are traditional Costa Rican diners found throughout the country.
+And remember, the foods in Costa Rica work amazingly well as an ice breaker.
+During your stay, I strongly encourage you to eat at “sodas”, which are traditional diners found throughout Costa Rica.
 They’re affordable eateries where you can enjoy local Costa Rican flavors while bonding with the locals.

 Palmito or palm heart comes from the inside part of the bud of the palm tree.
 It’s an indigenous ingredient that is now considered a newfound element of Costa Rican gastronomy.